 That is not to say that constantly wallowing in solitude is the solution.
 Humans are wired to form social connections with people.
 But the drive to avoid being alone at all costs becomes a dysfunctional reason to form terrible friendships and relationships.
 We form superficial connections, especially sexual ones, in a desperate attempt to have someone next to us.
 We don’t take the time to judge what is good or bad for us because we think that loneliness is just around the corner if we don’t say yes to another crazy night out or work on a dysfunctional relationship, or leave, if it has to come to that.
 The fear of being alone holds us back from making decisions that will be more beneficial in the long run, and thus we descend into a downward spiral, often into a place of depression and desperation.

 Literature has been one of the most powerful ways to understand and overcome loneliness.
 It allows us to form a cognitive and emotional connections with people throughout history and places, knowing that our personal struggles are not unique.
-At 6 AM everyday with a cup of coffee - whose aroma Murakami aptly described as the separation of day and night - when the world is still and the mind uncluttered, I dive into the agonies of life cloaked behind fiction.
-Words that spoke through time, words that I can relate to.
-At night, I would fall asleep to lectures on cosmology and astrophysics.
-When faced with the sublime it reminds me that we are ultimately insignificant in the grand scheme of the universe - a thought that offers comfort.
+At 6 AM everyday with a cup of coffee – whose aroma Murakami aptly described as the separation of day and night – when the world is still and the mind uncluttered, I dive into the agonies of life cloaked behind fiction.
+Words that spoke through time; words that we can relate to.

 On the streets, we put up a façade of being aloof as a self-defence mechanism against the dangers of the world.
 And it works.
 But the danger is that we become oblivious to our inner fragile self that hasn’t grasped the ability to enjoy our own company.
 Knowing how to be alone is a valuable tool that will help us form healthy relationships.
 And most importantly, it is the best defence against loneliness.